-Our instructor Paul taught 21 private MIM and Azure AD training courses to IT teams at organizations in Europe and North America in 2019 – and 94% of students rated him as excellent.
+Our instructor Paul loves teaching private MIM and Azure AD training courses to IT teams – and 94% of students rate him as excellent.
 Why does he particularly enjoy private training?
+Here’s what he says:

 Since I became a trainer at Oxford Computer Training in 2010, I’ve taught our Microsoft Identity Manager (MIM) and Azure AD training courses to many hundreds of IT professionals across the world – on public courses and private courses.
 There’s never a dull moment!